-I am coastal marine scientist and regulatory biologist.
+I am a coastal marine scientist and regulatory biologist.
 My research uses an ecosystem-based approach to understand the effects of environmental change on

 aquatic organisms through food web and physiological interactions.
 I like to think of myself as an ecological journalist - my investigations integrate oceanography, physiology, and community ecology to describe ecological phenomena and provide the essential context to encourage public